geo-ant/blog/_posts/2026-06-30-powells-dogleg-least-squares-from-scratch.md

 I've called $$\boldsymbol{p}_k$$ a candidate step, because it's not automatically accepted.
 In the following, we'll introduce a value $$\rho_k \in \mathbb{R}$$ to serve both as an acceptance criterion for the step and as a decision criterion when to enlarge or shrink the trust region.
-Its defined as the ratio of the _actual reduction_ over the _predicted reduction_:
+It's defined as the ratio of the _actual reduction_ over the _predicted reduction_:

 $$\rho_k = \frac{f(\boldsymbol{x}_k) - f(\boldsymbol{x}_k+\boldsymbol{p}_k)}{m_k(\boldsymbol{0})-m_k(\boldsymbol{p}_k)} \tag {4} \label{rho-k}.$$